rss logo

-In this architecture, we will have a Debian serving as both a DNS and a web server.
-When a client request for a site that is forbidden (as per a pre-established blocklist), they will be redirected to the web server, where a blocked web page message will be displayed in their browsers.
+In this setup, a Debian server functions as both a DNS resolver and a web server.
+When a client attempts to access a forbidden website (based on a predefined block list), the request is intercepted and redirected to the web server, which displays a custom blocked access page in the user's browser.

 root@host:~# apt install micro-httpd